anguyen3407/LetsEncrypt-on-Nginx/README.md

 To learn more about renewing, follow this link https://certbot.eff.org/docs/using.html#renewal

 # Troubleshooting
-Some reasons your https is still not working
+Some reasons your https is still not activating

+1. You didn't install nginx.
+If you aren't sure whether you installed it or not, install it again.
+It will not affect anything.

-1. Your proxy_pass is incorrect
+2. Your proxy_pass is incorrect
 ** Open up your terminal

 `cd /etc/nginx/sites-available/`